indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * Reconsider auto-formatting of `.adoc` files, in which line breaks are currently hard.
 Somthing about this [touches on one-space-between-sentences](https://indexdata.slack.com/archives/D0HP2MQ11/p1712755034675339).

-## Appendix B. Skeleton of developer documentation
+## Appendix B. Changes to make to user documentation

-As noted in the first bullet point of Appendix A, I intend to add developer documentation reflecting my learning as I read the code and consult Nassib.
-The following skeleton is work in progress, of will be of no use to anyone but me.

-* `mdb` is an old client for the `metadb` server.
-It probably is legacy code and probably should be removed.

-* The list of top-level features mentioned at the start of [the user documentation](https://metadb.dev/doc/) is probably worth using as a high-level overview of the code:
-  * streaming data sources
-    * In principle, multiple kinds of source: so far, only kafka
-  * data model transforms
-  * historical data
+Again, these observations arise from my reading of the user documentation, coming to it as a newbie.
+Some of the issues raised here are merely requests for clarification, and should be addressed just in the documentation; but some may turn out to be questions about implementation decisions.

-* "The data contained in the Metadb database originally come from another place: a *data source*."
+* In section 1.1L "The data contained in the Metadb database originally come from another place: a *data source*."
 Multiple sources can contribute to a single MetaDB store.
 We don't presently have real-world configurations that do this, but a theoretical example where this would be useful might be if a FOLIO instance has their module storage backends split across different database instances.

-## Appendix C. Changes to make to user documentation

-Again, these observations arise from my reading of the user documentation, coming to it as a newbie.
-Some of the issues raised here are merely requests for clarification, and should be addressed just in the documentation; but some may turn out to be questions about implementation decisions.

 * Leaping straight from "1.1.
 Getting started" to "1.2.
 Main tables" is bewildering.
 We really need more discussion of the concepts in between these sections.
 For example, a MetaDB database _is_ a Postgres database that is expected to be used in the same ways as other Postgres databases; that the same `psql` client is used to access both Postgres and MetaDB, but the latter does not fully proxy to the former; that certain GUI tools can be used for querying; that records have start and end datetimes which bound the period of their relevance in historic data.